-It was located in an area from Signal Hill on the east, to almost Brooklyn on the west and stretching along the Narrows.
+It was located between Signal Hill on the east to almost Brooklyn on the west and stretching along the Narrows.

 In 1854 Hickory Point had two blacksmith shops, a harness shop, a hotel, a supply store, and several houses.
 Hickory Point was important in 1854 because of its location.
 There were three trails branching north of the Santa Fe Trail to Lawrence.

-Charles W. Dow, along with his father Ladd, were early Kansas settlers who had come to Kansas in 1855 from Ohio.
-When he and Coleman argued over a land dispute, Dow became the first American settler killed in Kansas when he was shot by Coleman.
+Charles W. Dow and his father Ladd were early Kansas settlers who came to Kansas in 1855 from Ohio.
+When he and Coleman argued over a land dispute, Dow became the first American settler killed in Kansas when Coleman shot him.

 Charles Dow’s body lay on the Santa Fe Trail until his friend Jacob Branson came to claim it.
 Coleman then blamed Jacob Branson for the killing.
-Dow was initially buried on his land but was later moved to Baldwin City’s Oakwood Cemetery along with his father who was originally buried in Stony Point Cemetery.
+Dow was initially buried on his land but was later moved to Baldwin City’s Oakwood Cemetery along with his father, who was initially buried in Stony Point Cemetery.

-Maps of 1856 show Hickory Point, but at some point, the area changed its name to Stony Point.
+Maps of 1856 show Hickory Point, but the area changed its name to Stony Point at some point.
 In 1858, the Stony Point School, a rock one-room building, became one of the first of five schools in Douglas County, District No. 3.
 The school became the focal point of the community by hosting church services and community activities.

 The Stony Point Evangelical Lutheran Church was established around 1860 by Joseph Eberhart.
 Church services were held at Stony Point School.
 The Stony Point Cemetery was established in 1873.

-The Stony Point community was very strong in its early years with the church and school being important focal points for the community.
+The Stony Point community was strong in its early years, with the church and school being important focal points for the community.

 The Stony Point Church was built in 1883 by the Eberhart family and community members.
 It continued to be used until 1900.
 The church and cemetery still stand today at North 650 Road between East between 1600 & 1550 Roads, Baldwin City.
 It was placed on the National Register of Historic Places in 2006.